I am happy Mommy isn’t sad anymore and we are safe.

 – Child in Shelter Program

 Not all children who witness intimate partner violence and abuse grow up to be abused or become abusive, especially if they receive counselling or have a positive role model to follow.
 Transition House provides intervention programs that help stop the inter-generational cycle of abuse.
 Counsellors share important messages, such as “It’s not your fault, you are loveable and you are capable.”
 With guidance and support, children also learn to create a safety plan.
 In addition:

 The program aims to:

-This project links schools with the PEACE/Children Who Witness Program to help break the cycle of violence against women and children.
+This program helps break the cycle of violence against women and children.
 The program is run in collaboration with area high schools and provides interactive workshops and education to youth and educators about dating violence, healthy relationships, boundaries and more.

 Spring Break Camp is held for one week each year.
 Summer Camp offers two, two-week sessions.
 Both camps are for children and youth who have witnessed intimate partner violence and abuse at home to come together for an intense experience of learning and fun.
 This annual summer camp run by the PEACE/Children Who Witness Abuse Program is an integral part of the programming we offer here in Victoria.

 At camp, children, pre-teens and teens learn about the cycle of abuse and the choices they can make to prevent abusing/being abused in relationships.
 Camp helps them to recognize they are not alone in their experiences.
 All of this is coupled with exciting and challenging activities.